 If you tune your guitar and change your strings with your guitar setting down, you may have tuning strength issues.
 It’s likewise essential to revive that temperature and wetness can influence tuning strength as well.
 Installing a locking tuner will get rid of all the aforementioned problems for you.
 And here’s how you install/use one.

 I know you saw this one coming.
 She obviously has to be on the top of the list – with over 122,025,062 streams, she has been named the greatest female guitarist by Rolling Stone in the 2003 issue.

 Having contracted polio when she was merely nine years old, she was inevitably forced to improvise tunings that opened up endless, unthinkable possibilities in the field of music and made her an instant icon.
 Her legendary guitar arrangements on songs like Don Juan’s Reckless Daughter define her as an exceptional pioneer of the guitar.

 2. Annie Clark (St. Vincent)

 Often flaunting her Ernie Ball music man St Vincent signature, Annie Clark is recognized for her mind-blowing distortion skills and has also been compared to Frank Zappa by his own son!
 Her unique sound speaks for itself, and though her music has been evolving with the times, it will, without a doubt, remain timeless.
-And we can’t thank her enough for introducing “weird” into mainstream music.
+And I can’t thank her enough for introducing “weird” into mainstream music.

 3. Bonnie Raitt

 Need I say anything other than just mention her name?
 You probably live under a rock if you’re unaware of the existence of this living legend, who with her iconic customized Fender Strat dominates more genres than most musicians can explore in a lifetime.
-She has been inducted into the Rock n Roll Hall of Fame and has received over ten Grammy Awards – and we can never get enough of her.
+She has been inducted into the Rock n Roll Hall of Fame and has received over ten Grammy Awards – and I can never get enough of her.

 4. Kaki King